-Analysis | Who Trump talked to on the day of the Capitol riot
+Analysis | The people to whom Trump talked on the day of the Capitol riot

 John McEntee, director of the White House Presidential Personnel Office.
 (11:23 p.m., 19 minutes)

 One of the last recorded calls Trump made on Jan.
-6 was to McEntee, the guy in charge of staffing at the White House.
+6 was to McEntee, the person in charge of staffing at the White House.
 This is intriguing, given that there were already reports about White House staffers tendering their resignations as a result of the day’s violence.

 Mark Meadows, chief of staff.
 (9:03 a.m., five minutes; 10:11 p.m., nine minutes)

 Meadows probably spent much of the day with Trump, obviating the need for regular calls.
-Meadows has emerged as a locus of efforts to contact Trump as the riot unfolded, in part because of that proximity and, in part, because we know more about his contacts that day, compared with other Trump allies and advisers.
+Meadows has emerged as a locus of efforts to contact Trump as the riot unfolded, in part because of that proximity and, in part, because we know more about his contacts that day, compared with those of other Trump allies and advisers.

 Jason Miller, senior campaign adviser.
 (9:23 p.m., 19 minutes)

-Miller worked on both of Trump’s presidential campaigns and would serve the former president until last summer.
+Miller worked on both of Trump’s presidential campaigns and would continue to serve the former president until last summer.
 It’s not clear what the two discussed on Jan.
 6.

 Stephen Miller, senior Trump adviser.
 (9:51 a.m., 28 minutes)